 So I had to say I was sorry and would submit a requirements document in the manner required.

-When the meeting was over and my manager had slithered down the hall back to her office, my clients expressed outrage at the way I was treated.
+When the meeting was over and my manager had slithered down the hall back to her office, my clients expressed outrage at the way I had been treated.
 “You tell me who that woman is,” demanded the admin who had formerly been in charge of her department’s website.
 “I’m going to report her to your manager.
 Nobody should treat you that way.”

 I had to tell her that woman was my manager.